turingschool/career-development-curriculum-site/student_discussion_groups/mod4_homeroom_discussion_prompts.md

   * **What is your mindset toward negotiating?** Are you open or closed to the idea?
 Why or why not?
   * **What would make you feel prepared to negotiate your next job offer?**

-3. Take a look some different salary websites such as [Glassdoor](glassdoor.com), [Salary.com](salary.com), [BuiltIn Salaries](https://builtin.com/salaries)and [Payscale](payscale.com) and start looking at ranges.
+3. Take a look some different salary websites such as [Glassdoor](https://glassdoor.com), [Salary.com](salary.com), [BuiltIn Salaries](https://builtin.com/salaries) and [Payscale](payscale.com) and start looking at ranges.
 Pay attention to skill level and location.
 What is most surprising to you?

 4. What is a range that you will be looking for based on your research?
 Things to consider: What if you got a low offer for your dream job?
 What if you got a high offer for your not so dreamy job?
 How would this impact what you might be seeking in salary?
 Are there other benefits that might get you to accept a different salary?